 Jomigo raises millions for the first time

-Two years after its founding, HR start-up Jomigo draws on external capital for the first time.
+Two years after it was founded, HR start-up Jomigo is drawing on external capital for the first time.

-In 2020, Jonathan Muhr, Jannis Eller and Tobias Grieb founded the B2B recruiting marketplace Jomigo - now they raised external capital for the first time.
-That's what Eu-startups.com reports.
-According to the report, IBB Ventures, Longfield Invest and business angels such as former Boston Consulting Group senior partner Rainer Strack are among those investing a seven-figure sum.
-The exact sum is not known.
-In its first two years, the Berlin-based startup was still bootstrapped.
+Jonathan Muhr, Jannis Eller and Tobias Grieb founded the B2B recruiting marketplace Jomigo in 2020 - now they have raised external capital for the first time.
+This is reported by Eu-startups.com.
+IBB Ventures, Longfield Invest and business angels such as the former Senior Partner of the Boston Consulting Group, Rainer Strack, are among those investing a seven-figure sum.
+The exact amount is not known.
+In the first two years, the Berlin start-up was still bootstrapped.

-Investor Strack tells Eu-startups.com that currently the most important task for CEOs is to hire well-trained employees.
-He said this trend has not been affected by the Corona, nor the economic crisis.
-"Jomigo delivers an exceptional solution here," says Strack.
-The HR start-up relies on a digitalized reduction of administrative work for its customers through performance-based placement of freelance recruiters.
+Investor Strack told Eu-startups.com that the most important task for CEOs at the moment is to hire well-trained employees.
+This trend is not influenced by either the coronavirus or the economic crisis.
+"Jomigo provides an exceptional solution here," says Strack.
+The HR start-up focuses on a digitalized reduction of administrative effort for its customers through performance-based placement of freelance recruiters.

-With the new capital, Jomigo aims to grow and attract more companies to the platform.
-The priorities are to improve the matching of companies and freelance recruiters while making performance tracking more efficient.
+Jomigo intends to use the new capital to grow and attract more companies to the platform.
+The priorities are to improve the matching of companies and freelance recruiters and at the same time to make performance tracking more efficient.

 Newsletter